Training in Virtual Reality

 The advancement of Virtual Reality hardware and software has led to new uses of the technology which were not possible a few short years ago.
 We’ve witnessed the rise of virtual reality gaming and simulations in popular culture and through media coverage, but a topic that is often overlooked and deserves more attention from the media and market is training and coaching in Virtual Reality.

-The availability of this training method through VR will save companies and institutions that utilize it time and money as they don’t have to allocate as much resources to training new staff.
+The availability of this training method through VR will save companies and institutions that utilize it time and money as they do not have to allocate as many resources to train new employees.
 The number of trainers can be decreased as they are able to coach new trainees in Virtual Reality and track their performance only intervening when the trainee needs additional assistance.

 VR training is a viable option for many industries, from retail, real estate and law enforcement to manufacturing, oil and gas and.